 Too good to only eat once per week, the Broccoli Cheddar Chicken is the Wednesday Daily Dinner Feature at Cracker Barrel.
 Oozing with cheesy-broccoli goodness, this loaded chicken entrée can get pricey — even if you’re only ordering it on a weekly basis.

-Thanks to a version you can make at home, this restaurant favorite can be made at home for approximately 85 percent less than the menu price.
+Thanks to a version you can make at home, this restaurant favorite can be made at home for approximately 85% less than the menu price.
 Follow the instructions from CopyKat Recipes to make it in your kitchen in about an hour.

 Whataburger — Breakfast on a Bun